 - General Fund The general fund is the School's primary operating fund.
-It accounts for all financial resources of the School, except those required to be accounted for in another fund. - Capital Projects Fund Accounts for resources accumulated and payments made for the acquisition and improvement of sites, construction and remodeling of facilities, and procurement of equipment necessary for providing educational programs for all students within the School.
+It accounts for all financial resources of the School, except those required to be accounted for in another fund. - Capital Projects Fund The capital projects fund accounts for resources accumulated and payments made for the acquisition and improvement of sites, construction and remodeling of facilities, and procurement of equipment necessary for providing educational programs for all students within the School.